 You do not have to have a Zoom account to have a conversation on Zoom.

-I will send in invitation to your email address, which includes a link, meeting id and password
+A few minutes before our scheduled appointment, I will send an invitation to your email address, which includes a link, meeting id and password.

 Click on the link for the Zoom meeting (highlighted in blue)